Cottrill's Opera House

 Cottrill's Opera House, known since 1915 as Sutton's Opera House or Sutton Theater, is a historic vaudeville and movie theater building in Thomas, Tucker County, West Virginia.

 It was built in 1902 and is a rectangular brick building with a high front that appears to be four stories tall.
 The interior is dominated by a large auditorium with balcony seating.
-The building is being restored for use as a live performance theater.
+The building is now being used as two different retail locations.

 It was listed on the National Register of Historic Places in 1979.